By: Marilyn L. Davis

 “Forgiveness may be immediate, whether or not a person asks for it.
 Trust must be rebuilt over time.
 Trust requires a track record.”
 Rick Warren, The Purpose Driven Life: What on Earth Am I Here For?

 There’s no kind way to put it.
 In active addiction, we are dishonest, disloyal, manipulative, and self-centered.
-When we operated from these actions, our families distrust us because our addiction reinforces these behaviors, thoughts, and activities.
+These actions, plus our use, created contentious relationships with families, co-workers, and friends, which prevented people from trusting us.

 Unfortunately, just because we take away the drugs and alcohol, our thinking, feelings, and behaviors will not change overnight.
 Many people realize in their early recovery that they are still thinking and acting as they did in their use, viewing interactions with people from the standpoint of “What’s in this for me?”